How escalating Iran conflict is driving up oil and gas prices – a visual guide

 Key Insights

-Primary keywords: iran, strait, hormuz, attacks, shock.
+Primary keywords: iran, strait, hormuz, attacks, middle.

 Topic focus: International coverage with neutral sentiment.